neverbehind/the-accomplishment-system/the-system/accomplishment-tracker/README.md

 # Accomplishment Tracker™ Pages and Notebooks

-> When it's not as simple as just getting it done.
+> When it's not as simple as just getting it done... you probably could use a tracker

 There are things that we need to do that require more time, require more people, and have more than a couple steps.
 We may have a meeting, where we discuss the